 This first building was realised in 2013 following this philosophy.
 Visitors are led into a lush space filled with Asian and Californian influences and shaped by the carefully chosen materials of the architectural elements, design objects and Nicola Erni’s affinity for fashion.
 The spatial organization is characterized by calm, orthogonal exhibition rooms and is complemented by a dynamic interspace that creates surprising perspectives and provides space for niches and visual axes.
 The concept describes itself as "In- and Outside the White Box".

 A second building was completed in November 2020.
-The two buildings, embedded in an overarching green space, react differently within the newly created site: the rough, pointed surface of the Dietfurt shell limestone gives the façade of the first building a sculptural, plastic expression which contrasts with the sheen of the second building’s brass alloy panels.
+The two buildings, embedded in an overarching green space, react differently within the newly created site: the rough, pointed surface of the Dietfurt shell limestone gives the façade of the first building a sculptural, plastic expression which contrasts with the sheen of the second building’s copper-aluminium alloy panels.
 The volumes, levels and cantilevers, however, are in mutual dialogue; both building’s two-story atriums with their main entrances are in context with each other.